- Billing Information

 What does the amount in Box 2 mean?

-Box 2 (Amounts billed for qualified tuition and related expenses) reflects the "qualified tuition and expenses" billed to your account during the tax year.
+Box 2 (amounts billed for qualified tuition and related expenses) reflects the "qualified tuition and expenses" billed to your account during the tax year.
 "Qualified tuition and expenses," as defined by the IRS, includes tuition and related fees that are required for enrollment or attendance by the University.
 Effective 2012, this amount will also include any flight costs for Aviation students.
 Box 2 WILL NOT include expenses billed for room, board, or books.
 Box 2 will be net of any waivers received by the student for the calendar year.

 What does the amount in Box 4 mean?

-Box 4 (Adjustments made for a prior year) reflects any refunds of tuition and fees billed in a previous tax year that you may have received in the current tax year.
+Box 4 (adjustments made for a prior year) reflects any refunds of tuition and fees billed in a previous tax year that you may have received in the current tax year.

 What does the amount in Box 5 mean?

 This box does not provide you the information required to determine if any portion of these amounts are taxable.
-We encourage you to read IRS Publication 970, IRS Code Section 117, or consult your tax preparer to determine whether any grants, scholarships, remission, stipends, fellowships, or 3rd party payments may be taxable.
+We encourage you to read IRS Publication 970, IRS Code Section 117, or consult your tax preparer to determine whether any grants, scholarships, remission, stipends, fellowships, or third party payments may be taxable.
 For example, if ALL of the funds shown in Box 5 were used to pay only tuition, qualified fees, and books, it is possible that they can be excluded from taxable income.
 Scholarships are normally taxable if after tuition, qualified fees, and books, they are used to pay for housing, meals, insurance, travel and other non-qualified charges.

 What does the check mark in Box 8 mean?

 If there is a check mark in Box 8, it means that you were considered at least a half-time student during the tax year.
-At UND, "at least half-time" is considered to be 6 or more credit hours in a semester.
+At UND, "at least half-time" is considered to be six or more credit hours in a semester.